*

 Indigenous Unknown

-New South Wales – Recreational (catch totals) Estimate from Murphy et al. [2020], based on a survey of Recreational Fishing Licence households.
+New South Wales – Recreational (Catch).
+Estimate from Murphy et al. [2020, 2022], based on a survey of Recreational Fishing Licence households.
+Note, estimates for eels are highly uncertain, with a relative standard error of greater than 30% and based on survey data from fewer than 20 households.

 Toggle content